 'Cutty Sark' is an archaic Scottish name for a short nightdress.
 'Cutty' means short or stumpy, and 'sark' means nightdress or shirt.

 Cutty Sark’s name comes from the famous poem Tam O’Shanter by Robert Burns.
 It is about a farmer called Tam who is chased by a scantily-clad witch called Nannie, dressed only in a ‘cutty sark’.

-Jock Willis, the original owner of the ship, chose the name Cutty Sark, which was allegedly suggested to him by the ship’s designer, Hercules Linton.
-It is a rather peculiar choice of name for a ship, as in legend – and indeed in Burns’ poem – witches are unable to cross water.
+It is a rather peculiar choice of name for a ship however.
+According to legend – and indeed in Robert Burns’ poem – witches are unable to cross water!

 Robert Burns’s poem Tam O’Shanter is the basis for the name Cutty Sark.
 The poem is based on a Scottish legend about a farmer of the same name.